jlima8900/Inspector--Gadget/README.md

-                        # 🔍 Inspector-Gadget:
+# 🔍 Inspector-Gadget

 The Security & Exposure Detective 🕵️‍♂️

 Welcome to **Inspector-Gadget**, your all-in-one cybersecurity Swiss Army knife! 🛡️
 This script investigates firewall rules, container security, and network exposure, making sure your setup isn’t leaking secrets like a spy with a loud mouth.